'Akilotoa: Release and promotion

 To coincide with the release, Vika and Linda hosted a virtual album launch with a live performance and question and answer with Brian Nankervis, which was live-streamed on their Facebook page on 21 June 2020.

 Critical reception

 Zoë Radas from Stack Magazine wrote: "The voices of Vika and Linda Bull have marinaded our ears in gorgeous sound waves for almost four decades" describing their sound as "unique, supple, and always bursting with spirit."

-Kathy McCabe from Perth Now felt that "You forget just how many great songs they have until you run down the track list.
+Kathy McCabe from PerthNow felt that "You forget just how many great songs they have until you run down the track list.
 Their regular appearances at festivals in the past decade coupled with their new social media fandom, has given their audience a generational refresh."